Foton Motor: History

-In 25 April 2019 Foton and CP has announced a truck factory in Thailand name CP FOTON SALES CO., LTD. Now have the electric truck name Auman EST, AUMARK and AUV.
+On 25 April 2019, Foton and CP has announced a truck factory in Thailand name CP FOTON SALES CO., LTD. Now have the electric truck name Auman EST, AUMARK and AUV.

+In 2024, a joint partnership was established with Otokar of Turkey, including local production.

 Operations

 Foton is headquartered in Changping District, Beijing.
 Foton's business units are seen in cities and provinces such as Beijing, Tianjin, Shandong, Hebei, Hunan, Hubei, Liaoning, and Guangdong.
 Its R&D branches are distributed in India, Japan, Germany, Taiwan and the Philippines.
 It has assets exceeding 50 billion Yuan and 300,000 employees.
 Foton, whose brand value exceeds 61.932 billion Yuan in 2005, ranked No.1 in auto industry and No. 11 in the “Top 500 Most Valuable Brands”.

 Foton business marquee also consists of a branch in Ulaanbaatar, Mongolia.
 Och motors LLC, is one of the biggest conglomerate in Mongolia, is the official distributor of Foton in Mongolian market.

 North Korea

 Foton manufactures vehicles in Hanghang district, Pyongyang in the Samhung Joint Venture Company factory, Foton Vehicles in North Korea are sold under the Chonji Marque.